Augustus Fendler: Initial collections

 Ernst Heinrich Friedrich Meyer, professor of botany at the University of Königsberg, convinced Fendler that he could make a profit collecting plant specimens.
 He went back to St. Louis with his brother, making the acquaintance of Georg Engelmann.
 Fendler began sending his specimens to Asa Gray at the behest of Engelmann.
 During the Mexican American War in 1846, Fendler traveled with the U.S Army to Santa Fe, New Mexico.
 He collected specimens throughout the year, once again returning to St. Louis in 1847.
 His collection is hailed as the first from this part of the country, and he collected over 17,000 specimens during this trip.

 In 1849, he attempted to travel to the Great Salt Lake, but a flood stymied his progress.
 On his return to St. Louis, he found a fire destroyed all his possessions, personal collections, and travel journals.
 He left the city with his brother, and continued to New Orleans.
-He gathered supplies for a collecting trip at Englemann's expense, and sailed to Chagres, Panama.
+He gathered supplies for a collecting trip at Engelmann's expense, and sailed to Chagres, Panama.

 Fendler collected at the mouth of the Chagres River for four months.
 He arrived back in New Orleans on April 20, 1850, but continued up to Camden, Arkansas to make further collections.
 The Fendler brothers, running low on funds, opened up a gas lamp business in Memphis, Tennessee.
 Fendler continued to collect plants in his spare time, and began running horticultural experiments with some of the specimens he collected.
-He reported his data to Englemann and the Smithsonian Institution.
+He reported his data to Engelmann and the Smithsonian Institution.
 By late 1853, the lamp business became unprofitable and Fendler sought to move again.

 Venezuelan collections

 On the December 24, 1853, the Fendlers left New York harbor for Venezuela.
 They arrived at La Guaira on January 21, 1854, and Fendler immediately began collecting plants.
 Although initially hoping to settle in Caracas, the expensive cost of living in the city prompted them to purchase a small farm near Colonia Tovar.
 In Venezuela, he not only collected plants, but also operated meteorological studies during his stay.
 He collaborated with Joseph Henry of the Smithsonian Institution, who published his observations.

 After two years of collecting in Colonia Tovar, Fendler was forced to take longer excursions to find new specimens.
 He traveled from Maracai to Puerto Colombia, as well as from Valencia to San Estevan.
 He also traveled from Petaquire to the Atlantic coast.
 Fendler visited the United States in 1856, selling moss specimens to William Starling Sullivant and lichen specimens to Edward Tuckerman.
+His moss collections from 1854 to 1855 were determined by the bryologist Karl Müller and distributed by August Schrader in 1879 as exsiccata with the title Musci Venezuelenses, determ.
+C. Mueller.
+Legit.
+A. Fendler 1854-5.
+Specimens collected by Fendler were also distributed to herbaria worldwide in two moss series named Musci Boreali-Americani, sive specimina exsiccata muscorum in Americae Respublicis Foederatis detectorum, conjunctis studiis W. S. Sullivant et L. Lesquereux (1857, 1866) and in the lichen series Reliquiae Tuckermanianae (1937-1942).